PrathameshBhagat/Justbackups/README.md

 - The ***flight controller*** was an Arduino UNO R3 executing a third party C++ code provided by the YMFC-AL open source project, not getting an F.C. from the market added savings of atleast ₹5K to ₹15K.
 Totalling saving between ₹9K to ₹25K.

-- Later the transmitter was served by a separate Python server to reduce the load on the tiny ESP8266 as it used to get really hot 🔥 and perform an auto reset and execute the code from the beginning.
+- Later the transmitter was served by a separate Python server to reduce the load on the tiny ESP8266 as it used to get really hot 🔥 and perform an auto reset and execute the code from the beginning, (which mid flight could have caused a lot of damage).

 - The drone isn't very stable cause the **PID (Proportional, Integral, Derivative)** values need to be tuned and lacking an aeronautics background made it difficult to tune those values.